-In today’s society, people often turn to cosmetic surgery in order to feel more confident and self-assured.
 Eyelid surgery is becoming increasingly popular as it can help with puffiness on the eyelids or the skin folds that affect a person’s vision.
-However, you should be aware of the recovery associated with undergoing blepharoplasty surgery.
-Recovery is comfortable for some, however, a little care post-operatively can go a long way in ensuring that everything goes smoothly for you!
+However, you should be aware of the recovery associated with undergoing surgery.
+Blepharoplasty recovery is comfortable for some, however, a little care post-operatively can go a long way in ensuring that everything goes smoothly for you!

 The eyelids are a crucial part of the face, and many people think it’s time for them to do something about how their eyes look.
 The only way you’ll know what is best for your needs is if you go into your initial consultation with an open mind.